Make a DIY skeleton mermaid costume with iron-on vinyl and a black dress to refashion. It’s a creepy cute costume that’s so fun!

 I did some simple skeleton makeup on her face and she just loved it.
 She wants to do make up all the time.

 This skeleton mermaid costume would look so good with a mermaid tote bag for trick or treating!
 You could even add the skeleton tail to the tail for a creepier look!
-If your child just wants to be a mermaid, you can make them a mermaid tail skirt!
+If your child just wants to be a mermaid, you can make them a mermaid tail skirt or a mermaid dress!

 DIY Skeleton Mermaid Costume